NHSDigital/communications-manager-api/docs/tests/sandbox/post_v1_message-batches/validation.md

 # Validation Tests

-### Scenario: An API consumer submitting a request with an invalid         message value receives a 400 'Invalid Value' response
+## Scenario: An API consumer submitting a request with an invalid message value receives a 400 ‘Invalid Value’ response

 **Given** the API consumer provides an message body with an invalid message value
 <br/>